Frequently Asked Questions

 I am not from Canada but have nursing experience and certification in my home country; do I have to complete the co-op?

-Does an ACA diploma guarantee me work in a public hospital as an Acute Care assistant?
+Does an ACS certificate guarantee me work in a public hospital as an Acute Care assistant?

 No. There is no way to guarantee this.
 We can guarantee that with the ACS certification you will improve your chances of being hired.